 Distance in miles: 33.3

-It’s a pretty eventful day, and in a diverse way.
-We start off being a little exploratory.
-We come across the new trail that we were alerted to days ago.
-We follow it, hoping it’s more direct than the zig-zaggy road.
-By the time we come back to the official trail, it appears that we have shaved several miles (14 miles done by 10 am).
+It was a pretty eventful day, in a diverse way.
+I started off with a little exploration when I came across the new trail that I was alerted to days ago.
+I followed it, hoping it was more direct than the zig-zaggy road.
+By the time I came back to the official trail, it appeared that I had shaved several miles (14 miles done by 10 am).

-We also get really close to a bull elk leading a train of 5 or 6 cows.
-He’s bugling like crazy and never senses us watching him from about 50 yards away.
-His calls are so intriguing to hear up close.
-They sound a little like the song of a humpback whale.
+I also got really close to a bull elk leading a train of 5 or 6 cows.
+He was calling like crazy and never sensed me standing there, watching him from about 50 yards away.
+His calls were so intriguing to hear up close.
+They sounded a little like the songs of a humpback whale.

-We cross a highway mid-day, taking advantage of a water cache at the trailhead nearby.
-I sign the trail registry and am surprised to see that there is a gap of about 3 days from the last entry.
-I wonder what has happened to the 10 people that were only 1 or 2 days ahead of us.
-All their names are missing.
+I crossed a highway mid-day, taking advantage of a water cache at the trailhead nearby.
+I signed the trail registry and was surprised to see that there was a gap of about 3 days from the last entry.
+I wondered what had happened to the 10 people that were only 1 or 2 days ahead of me.
+All their names were missing.

-We continue a little ways, shortly coming to an area with lots of smoke.
-There’s a prescribed burn and a map directs us to do a short detour of about a mile.
+I continued a little ways, shortly coming to an area with lots of smoke.
+There was a prescribed burn and a map directed me along a short detour of about a mile.
 Ok, no problem.
-Along the detour, we meet 2 fire managers and they just confirm the short detour we’re on and wish us well.
-Once on the trail again, we climb to a plateau and start seeing more smoke.
-Then we are walking through a lot of smoldering areas.
-It’s not so bad at first but gets more intense as we go along.
-There’s a lot of fresh deadfall on the trail, all from trees burning and falling.
-There are even tree stumps burning with open flame next to the trail.
+Along the detour, I met 2 fire managers in a golf cart.
+They confirmed the short detour and wished me well.
+Once on the trail again, I climbed to a plateau and started seeing more smoke.
+I started walking through smoldering areas, not so bad at first but they got more intense as I went along.
+There was fresh deadfall on the trail, all from trees burning and falling.
+There were even tree stumps burning with open flames next to the trail.

-I don’t think we’re meant to be hiking here in such conditions.
-It’s not that we’re in a lot of danger of burning but rather it’s the risk of falling trees.
-Plus, inhaling all the smoke isn’t good.
-I keep my buff pulled over my face but it does little.
-We didn’t see any signs that this area was closed nor did the fire managers say anything about it.
-So we just continue on.
+It suddenly occurred to me that I wasn’t meant to be hiking here in such conditions.
+It’s not that I was in a lot of danger of burning, but rather it was the risk of falling trees.
+Plus, inhaling all the smoke surely wasn’t good.
+I kept my buff pulled over my face but it did little.
+I didn’t see any signs that this area was closed nor did the fire managers say anything about it.
+So I just continued on.

-We descend into a canyon and some of the switchbacks are compromised by the burn.
-At one juncture, the ground is collapsing a bit from a smoldering stump underneath.
-At another, a fallen tree is burning across the trail.
-We have to pick our way around on the steep hillside, amongst all the smoldering debris.
-I’ve faced a lot of challenges and conditions on trails but this is a new one.
-Yet it’s handled the same as snow, wind, rivers, etc. Go slow but steady, working around the problems.
+I descended into a canyon where some of the switchbacks were compromised by the burn.
+At one juncture, the ground had collapsed a bit from a smoldering stump underneath.
+At another, a fallen tree was burning across the trail.
+I had to pick my way around the steep hillside, amongst all the smoldering debris.
+I’d faced a lot of challenges and conditions on trails but this was a new one.
+Yet it was handled the same as snow, wind, rivers, etc. Go slow but steady, working around the problems.

-The bottom of the canyon is the line…there are no more burn areas after this.
-I’m relieved to be out the smoke but now my clothes all reek of it.
-We pass through several more small valleys, these ones with pools of water.
-We come to another trailhead and still there’s the same 3 day gap in the registry.
+The bottom of the canyon was the line…there were no more burn areas after this.
+I was relieved to be out the smoke but now my clothes all reeked of it.
+I passed through several more small valleys, these ones with pools of water.
+I came to another trailhead and still there was the same 3 day gap in the registry.

-A truck is parked a ways up the road and there’s a tent and hammock set up.
-A lady is cooking dinner and calls to us, inviting us to share beers.
-And thus we meet Valerie, the all-time coolest grandma on planet Earth.
-She has a thick Hungarian accent and talks at a decibel level near 100.
-But she’s into this camping and hiking thing and is out to test her hammock for the first time.
-I had figured there were multiple people, given all the gear but no, this whole camp is all hers.
+A truck was parked a ways up the road, with a tent and hammock set up.
+A lady was cooking dinner and called to me, inviting me to share beers.
+And thus I met Valerie, the all-time coolest grandma on planet Earth.
+She had a thick Hungarian accent and talked at a decibel level near 100.
+But she was really into the camping and hiking thing, out to test her hammock for the first time.
+I thought there might be multiple people, given all the gear but no, this whole camp was all hers.

-We hate to say goodby to sweet Valerie but we have some more ground to cover.
-We have been looking forward to finally seeing some running water…the first real streams and rivers since the Grand Canyon.
-This part of the trail goes down the Mogollon Rim, a prominent geological feature that signifies the edge of the Colorado Plateau that extends north.
-We’re dropping down into a different part of Arizona now: the basin and ranges, or sky islands.
+We chatted for a bit and she started pulling out food to give me.
+She had bins of stuff, all carefully labeled and organized, including a bunch of dehydrated vegetables and fruit.
+She gave me dried mango, peaches, and bananas.
+All my favorites!
+I hated to say goodby to sweet Valerie but I had some more ground to cover.
+I had been looking forward to finally seeing some running water…the first real streams and rivers since the Grand Canyon.
+This part of the trail went down the Mogollon Rim, a prominent geological feature that signified the edge of the Colorado Plateau.
+I was dropping down into a different part of Arizona now: the basin and ranges, or sky islands.

-The plateau is very porous, hence the lack of water sources on top, but here at its edge, water starts to come from every direction.
-Just half a mile down the canyon, we are suddenly surrounded by clear, cold, beautiful water.
-And there are huge conifers, oaks, and even ferns…albeit dried out and dead-looking this late in the season.
-It feels magical to see so much water flowing again.
-We find some flat spots near one of the streams just as its getting dark.
-It’s so nice to go to sleep hearing the sound of running water!
+The plateau is very porous, hence the lack of water sources on top, but here at its edge, water started to come from every direction.
+Just half a mile down the canyon, I was suddenly surrounded by clear, cold, beautiful water.
+There were huge conifers, oaks, and even ferns…albeit dried out and dead-looking this late in the season.
+It felt magical to see so much water flowing again.
+I found a flat spot near one of the streams just as it was getting dark.
+It was so nice to go to sleep hearing the sound of running water!